In this article

 Dental savings plans, also called dental discount plans, are affordable alternatives to dental insurance.
 They offer discounted rates for dental services provided by dentists, orthodontists, and oral surgeons within their network.
 They are available for individuals or families.

 With a discount dental plan, you’ll pay a monthly or annual fee (typically $100 to $200 per year) and automatically receive 10 to 60 percent savings on dental care.
 There are no copays, deductibles, or annual maximums.

 Another benefit of dental discount programs is that there is no waiting period.
 It only takes a couple of days to sign up and gain access to their complete range of discounts.
 This way, you can wait until you actually need dental work done to sign up for coverage.

 Common dental treatments that discount programs cover include:

 People who don’t have access to health insurance, or whose health care plans don’t include dental coverage, will benefit from a discount dental plan.

 Anyone looking for savings on cosmetic dental procedures will also benefit from a discount plan.
 Insurance coverage typically does not apply to “elective” or “cosmetic” procedures.
-These are often quite expensive, and the savings you’ll receive from a discount program will far outweigh the cost of your membership fee.
+These are often quite expensive, so the savings you’ll get from a discount program will far outweigh the cost of your membership fee.